 I came to Sydney, thinking that I could go home with an internationally recognised qualification, but I was wrong.
 Yes, I finished my study, and I earned the degree that I dreamt of since my silly revelation one morning on that beach, but I went home so much wealthier than just a degree.
 I found friendship and learned about humility during my time here.
 Friends that I knew of from Sydney; my flatmate Wahyu and Hery are two among all others that I became close with.
 Hery now lives in Sydney and Wahyu in Medan Indonesia.

 We were thrifty then, so our mobile phones didn’t have much credit on them!
 At that time Optus had this promo of free time calling for like 20 minutes in each call before it started charging.
-What we did was to use the call and disconnect just before it reached 20 minutes mark.
-Trying to make a call was, of course, difficult with the free time service.
+What we used to do was to use these Optus free-time call and disconnect just before it reached 20 minutes mark.
+Trying to make a call in such an emergency situation was, of course, difficult with the free time service.

 “I think our key cards are no longer working.
 I’m locked at the toilet.
 Where are you?”

-Wahyu is now a senior lecturer, have two great kids and still live in Medan.
+Wahyu is now a senior economic lecturer of the state university, has two great kids and still lives in Medan.
 We always find a way to contact each other or meet whenever he visits Jakarta, and this memory still put a laugh on our faces each time.